 This is a significant endorsement since nurses are often the initial, and sometimes the only point of contact for people seeking medical care.
+Nurses are particularly important during the time of the COVID-19 pandemic.
 A workforce of 4.2 million trained professionals (Kaiser Family Foundation, March 2018), they are the largest group of health care providers in the United States, many of whom visit patients in their homes.
 With first-hand knowledge about potential problems in the community, including those related to possible environmental exposure, on-site visits provide opportunities to both detect problems and to initiate interventions (Institute of Medicine Report, 1995).